Specific Losses & Trauma

 How Is Grief Experienced by People Who Have Lost a Loved One to a Natural Disaster or War?

-July 24th, 2025People who have lost loved ones to a natural disaster or war often experience intense and overwhelming grief due to the sudden, violent, and unexpected nature of these deaths.
-Some individuals experience a sense of shock or denial.
-In contrast, others may feel numb or lost in response to the trauma associated with the disaster.
-In war-related losses, some individuals may also experience feelings of injustice, anger, betrayal, or depression.
-In some instances, grief may worsen and result in the onset of a psychiatric disorder such as post-traumatic stress disorder, complicated grief, or prolonged grief disorder.
+People who have lost loved ones to a natural disaster or war often experience intense and overwhelming grief due to the sudden, violent, and unexpected nature of these deaths.
+The sudden, violent, and often chaotic nature of these deaths frequently shatters the survivor’s assumptive world, leaving them to navigate shock, numbness, or a sense of disconnection.
+In the context of war, this grief is frequently compounded by feelings of injustice, moral injury, betrayal, and sometimes intense anger directed at systems or governments.
+In some circumstances, grief may be present alongside a specific psychiatric diagnosis, such as post-traumatic stress disorder (PTSD) or prolonged grief disorder (PGD).

 Sources